The Impossible God

 P5: Sinners remain damned even after 3 days of physical and/or spiritual death.

-CONCLUSION: Jehovah cannot do math, is a liar, or is a myth.
+CONCLUSION: Jehovah cannot do math, is unjust, or is a myth.
 (P3 – P5)

 Why do sinners remain separated from god after legitimately paying their 3 days of physical and/or spiritual deaths?